BJL156/School-Graphics-Engine/README.md

 ### Why would I do this
 I get bored in school, and in order to test my graphics programming knowledge, it's good to try and make a software renderer with no help from external libraries or APIs like OpenGL or Vulkan.

+### A (very) high level overview
+Currently the program works by output a generated image to the console by printing a rectangle of spaces where I use ANSI escape codes in order to highlight the space to whatever color I want.
+Then in order to make a triangle I just check if the current pixel that I'm looping through, is within the triangle.
+If it is, call a pseudo fragment shader in order to color the pixel.